You can control the data captured in call graphs with the Call Graph Settings window, described here.

 AppDynamics monitors the entire course of every transaction, but for those transactions not monitored as part of a diagnostic session or subject to periodic snapshot collection, it retains the call graph segments only after it detects that the transaction is a performance outlier.
 That is, the transaction has exceeded a slow or stalled transaction thresholds or has experienced an error.
 Snapshots collected as part of a diagnostic session or as a result of periodic collection have the complete call graph.

 With aggressive snapshot collection, however, AppDynamics also retains selected call graph segments that preceded detection of a slow, stall or error transaction condition.
 These snapshots are labeled as hot spot snapshots in the Call Graph drill down window (see Call Graphs for more information).
 A hot spot snapshot is a partial snapshot that includes call graph segments from points that precede the detection of the condition, as a result of aggressive slow snapshot collection.

 Aggressive snapshot collection works as follows: AppDynamics analyzes performance data for a transaction over a period of time (the previous five hours, by default) and determines which segments of the call graph are slow relative to others.
 It retains those selected call graph segments, and includes them if the overall transaction has turned out to be slow, stalled, and an error.
 This enables you to view the parts of the transaction that may be contributing to the condition.

 This configuration affects snapshot collection at the application level.
-You can also disable this feature at the node level using the enable-hotspot-snapshots node property.
+You can also enable this feature at the node level using the enable-hotspot-snapshots node property.
 The limit for hotspot snapshots is set at 50 per minute, by default.
 This is a configurable node property named hotspot-snapshots-per-minute.
 For information about setting node properties see App Agent Node Properties.